plam737/Smart-Garden-Planner/README.md

 # Smart-Garden-Planner
-Made to plan a smart garden!
+Plan a garden with this application!